PeterEslov/PeterEslov/README.md

 - 👋 Hi, I’m Peter
-- 👀 I’m interested in C# programming
+- 👀 I’m interested in C#, SQL , Web, MVC, Linq, and much more.
-- 🌱 I’m currently learning more about Code Mapping in Visual Studio 2019
+- 🌱 I’m currently studying EF, SQL and Linq with Visual Studio 2019.  - Pluralsight is great :-)

 - 📫 How to reach me, I prefer email  ( peter.eslov@hotmail.se )